 Find your state’s toll-free telecommunications relay service number: Relay Service Directory

 Some TTYs are now equipped with both Baudot and ASCII.
 Baudot is the communication code used by TTYs, and ASCII is the code used by computers.
 A TTY equipped with ASCII allows the user to call any computer that has a telecommunication set-up.
 If the TTY does not have ASCII, the computer must have a special modem to translate the Baudot code.

 TTYs do not require special telephone equipment or installation.
 The telephone receiver, or handset, is put in the cradle of the acoustic coupler on the TTY before the conversation begins.
 The modem converts electric TTY impulses into acoustic signals and transmits those tones to the telephone receiver.

 Choosing the right TTY for your needs is important.
 We hope this information will be helpful in assisting with your decision.
 ADCO Hearing Products always has trained product specialists available to assist you in choosing the right product for you.
-Please contact us (link) with any questions or concerns that you may have.
-We strive to maintain a wide selection of products (link to TTY page) that are competitively priced to meet your needs.
+Please contact us with any questions or concerns that you may have.
+We strive to maintain a wide selection of products that are competitively priced to meet your needs.
 If you find that our prices are higher than another reputable company, please let us know and we will gladly price-match.

 To help you further, please refer to the following glossary of commonly used terms: